mgarythomas/mgarythomas.github.io/content/architecture/system-thinking/systems-thinking.md

 image: "/architecture/system-thinking/systems-thinking.png"
 ---

+# Intro

+I was recently working on a project to decommission various components of a legacy system.
+This system seemed quite simple with very few features, but due to its age, it was poorly or completely undocumented, and there was little remaining knowledge about it within the organisation.
+The more I delved into it, the more I realised how it was interwoven with other systems through very tightly coupled integration dependencies.
+It was a stark reminder of how systemic failures often stem from a lack of systems thinking—a mindset that has been a cornerstone of Dana Meadows' work.

 # Systems Thinking: Dana Meadows' Legacy for Banking Architecture

 Technology failures are rarely the result of a single bad decision or failing component.
-They often emerge from complex and often poorly understood interdependencies, delayed feedback loops, and fragile system designs.
+They often emerge from complex and poorly understood interdependencies, delayed feedback loops, and fragile system designs.
 This is precisely the kind of systemic risk Dana Meadows, pioneer of systems thinking, spent her life trying to help the world understand.

 I was struck by BBC’s *Great Lives* podcast with economist [Kate Raworth](https://en.wikipedia.org/wiki/Kate_Raworth)—the person behind [Doughnut Economics](https://doughnuteconomics.org/about-doughnut-economics) —who shared how Meadows profoundly shaped her thinking.
 At one point, Raworth made a powerful observation: *all children should be taught to understand the balancing and reinforcing loops of systems*.
 It made me realise how little this mindset has yet to take hold in enterprise architecture, especially in banking, where complexity is the norm rather than the exception.